-I live in Queens, so I was paying close attention to last night’s Democratic primary (the only election that matters) for that borough’s district-attorney election, which leftist candidate Tiffany Cabán won by a razor-thin margin at about 10 percent turnout.
-The result continues the hot streak for left-wing outsiders in New York elections, and the race was pegged as “nationally significant” even before the tally came in.
+I live in Queens, so I was paying close attention to last night’s Democratic primary (the only election that matters) for that borough’s district-attorney election, which leftist candidate Tiffany Cabán appears to have won by a razor-thin margin at about 10 percent turnout.
+The result, if it holds, continues the hot streak for left-wing outsiders in New York elections, and the race was pegged as “nationally significant” even before the tally came in.
 In recent weeks, Cabán earned endorsements not just from the Democratic Socialists of America and Bernie Sanders but also from Elizabeth Warren and the New York Times.
-Is her victory simply a sign that the DSA has upended the New York establishment and built a political apparatus that can succeed in low-turnout elections?
+Is this simply a sign that the DSA has upended the New York establishment and built a political apparatus that can succeed in low-turnout elections?
 Or could it mean the country will soon see a lot more candidates of Cabán’s persuasion holding local, state, and national offices?

 I don’t have any definitive answers, but there’s reason to be skeptical about that latter possibility.
 As Vox’s Matthew Yglesias points out, Cabán’s support appears to be concentrated largely in whiter, gentrifying neighborhoods, while Katz’s base comprises largely black neighborhoods and older white neighborhoods: